 Included in your package at the Kola Reserve is meet and greet at the airport in Murmansk, round trip helicopter transportation to and from the lodge, daily guided fishing, accommodations, meals, and all alcohol, wine and beer.

-Not included in your package at the Kola Reserve are flights to and from Murmansk, accommodations and meals in Helsinki, fishing licenses, gratuities, flies and tackle, personal items and Salmon (salmon must be earned!)
+Not included in your package at the Kola Reserve are flights to and from Murmansk, accommodations and meals enroute, fishing licenses, gratuities, flies and tackle, personal items and Salmon (salmon must be earned!)

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.